Bass Fishing in New Jersey: 8 Best Lakes and Ponds

 union lake new jersey

-The best part is, the lake is a year-round bass fishing destination.
+What I particularly like about Union Lake is its year-round fishing potential.
 You can use spinnerbaits and lipless crankbaits in the shallow flats sheltering the pre-spawn bass in early spring.

 The lake is a popular location for sailboats, and canoes and kayaks are common too.